Pita factorisation in operadic categories: Decomposition spaces

 \begin{proposition} [Supercoherence, Jardine~\cite{JARDINE1991103}] A pre-simplicial object becomes a fully coherent pseudo-simplicial object (that is, a pseudo-functor $\simplexcategory\op\to\KK$) provided all the $2$-cells are invertible and satisfy a specific list of 17 families of equations (listed as Equations~(1.4.1)--(1.4.17) in \cite{JARDINE1991103}). \end{proposition}

 \begin{proposition} For a strictly factorisable operadic category $\catO$ in which all quasibijections are invertible, the pita nerve is a fully coherent pseudo-simplicial groupoid. \end{proposition}

 \begin{proof} The data of a pre-simplicial object has already been provided in Section~\ref{sec:pitanerve}: all the $2$-cells are identities except the $\beta$-cells.
 Note that since the components of $\beta$ are now invertible, the pita nerve takes values in groupoids rather than categories.
-Since most of the $2$-cell data is trivial, 15 out of the 17 families of equations are satisfied trivially.
-There are only two families of equations left in Jardine's list, and they are precisely Equations~\eqref{beta-eq} and \eqref{beta-eq-bis}, which we already checked. \end{proof}
+Since most of the $2$-cell data is trivial, 14 out of the 17 families of equations are satisfied trivially (by inspection).
+There are only three families of equations left in Jardine's list, and they are precisely Equations~\eqref{beta-eq} and \eqref{new-eq} (corresponding together to Jardine's 1.4.1) and Equations~\eqref{beta-eq-bis} (Jardine's 1.4.4), and finally Equations~\eqref{new-eq-bis} (Jardine's 1.4.2).
+We already checked \eqref{beta-eq}--\eqref{new-eq}, and \eqref{new-eq-bis} follows as a consequence since we are in the situation of Lemma~\ref{reduce-coherence}. \end{proof}

 This pseudo-simplicial groupoid is generally not Segal (except in the special case where all morphisms in $\catO$ are order-preserving, which is to say that the cardinality functor factors through the subcategory $\simplexcategory_+ \subset \Fin$).
 Indeed, the Segal condition says that the map $P_2 \to P_1\times_{P_0} P_1$ is an equivalence.
 But for a composable pair of order-preserving morphisms $T_2 \stackrel{f}\to T_1 \stackrel{g}\to T_0$ (an element in $P_1\times_{P_0} P_1$), there are generally many locally order-preserving chains $p\in P_2$ whose $\dd_2$ and $\dd_0$ give $f$ and $g$.
 For example, in addition to the order-preserving chain consisting of $f$ and $g$ themselves, one can insert a fibrewise order-preserving quasibijection to get other locally order-preserving chains with the same image in $P_1\times_{P_0} P_1$.